 Effectiveness of strategies and public policies, choice and costs of development, steering and management of teams, monitoring of biodiversity ... communities and nature professionals in cities have always been concerned with the evaluation and measurement of their actions.
 More and more publicized, key figures and indicators of all kinds on nature in the city are multiplying.

 This collection of articles proposes to take a little height and question the evaluation, to develop strategies and actions that are truly favorable to plants and biodiversity.
 Based on the results of studies by Plante & Cité and supplemented by testimonials from researchers and practitioners, it is interested in both methods, scales and tools of evaluation.

-2018 > Adapting to climate change : leading the transition with nature in the city
+2018 > Adapting to climate change : working with nature to transition our urban environments